Pampanga: Road transport

+Sports

+Pampanga is home to notable sports personalities, including billiards player Efren "Bata" Reyes as well as basketball players Japeth Aguilar and Arwind Santos.

+The province is also home to the Pampanga Giant Lanterns, which began play in the Maharlika Pilipinas Basketball League (MPBL) during the 2018–19 season.
+The franchise has won two league championships, one in the MPBL and one in the Pilipinas Super League.
+The province also hosted the Pampanga Dragons of the defunct Metropolitan Basketball Association (MBA), who were also the league's inaugural champions.

 Government and politics

 Like other provinces in the Philippines, Pampanga is governed by a governor and vice governor who are elected to three-year terms.
 The governor is the executive head and leads the province's departments in executing the ordinances and improving public services.
 The vice governor heads a legislative council (Sangguniang Panlalawigan) consisting of board members from the districts.

 Provincial government

 Just as the national government, the provincial government is divided into three branches: executive, legislative, and judiciary.
 The judicial branch is administered solely by the Supreme Court of the Philippines.
 The LGUs have control of the executive and legislative branches.

 The executive branch is composed of the governor for the province, mayors for the cities and municipalities, and the barangay captains for the barangays.
 The provincial assembly for the provinces, Sangguniang Panlungsod (city assembly) for the cities, Sangguniang Bayan (town assembly) for the municipalities, Sangguniang Barangay (barangay council), and the Sangguniang Kabataan for the youth sector.

 The seat of government is vested upon the governor and other elected officers who hold office at the Provincial Capitol building.
 The Sangguniang Panlalawigan is the center of legislation.

+The Provincial government is composed of a Governor as the Local Chief Executive of the Province, Vice-Governor and Members of the Sangguniang Panlalawigan.
+The governor is Lilia "Nanay" Pineda (Kambilan) and the vice governor is Dennis "Delta" G. Pineda (NPC).